 Both PR and SEO are all about getting other people to recognize that you have something to contribute to your industry.
 PR and SEO have almost identical processes: reach out to relevant publications, make a timely, targeted, relevant pitch to the publisher, provide great content to the publisher’s audience, and get accreditation for your work.
 The only significant difference is that SEO folks are usually more vigilant about getting a link in an article than PR folks; otherwise, the processes are about the same.

 The outcome is the same as well – attracting new, relevant audiences to your brand.
 It doesn’t matter whether someone visits your website from a print magazine article or a Google search – at the end of the day, you want them to visit your website by any means permissible.

 So if PR and SEO are functionally the same thing, what does this mean for both?
-If the processes are the same and the outcomes are the same, then the same people should be managing both for maximum synergy.
-SEO doesn’t belong in the marketing department – it belongs in your public relations and media relations department.
-PR shouldn’t ever work in a silo, either.
 Your SEO teams should be working side by side with your PR teams to ensure you have common research, messaging, creatives, and content (all part of the same earned media hub).

 On a practical level, PR can teach SEO folks how to pitch better.
 PR folks generally have better media tools like Cision, Vocus (client), Sysomos, etc. for finding high quality publications to pitch, and the best PR professionals are supremely good at building and maintaining long-term friendly relationships with their media contacts.
 Conversely, SEO folks generally have better research tools like Google Webmaster Tools, Google Analytics, Google AdWords, etc. for identifying early trends, niche topics, and important words and phrases that should be common across a brand’s media properties.